5 Strategies For Waking Up Early. 10 Reasons Why You Should.

 Learn From The Miracle Morning

-• Affirmations: These are positive statements that you repeat to yourself on a regular basis.
-They can help you reprogram your negative thoughts and develop a more positive mindset.
+2. Affirmations: These are positive things you say to yourself regularly.
+They help you replace negative thoughts with a more positive attitude.

 Final Words